We all know the sensation of being low on gas.

 Oil Filter

 As oil circulates throughout the system, it picks up harmful contaminants like dirt, dust, and metal flakes.
 This is where the oil filter comes in.
-As oil passes through (under pressure), any unwanted particles do not.
+As oil passes through (under pressure), any undesired particles do not.

 Spurt Holes and Galleries